I’D ALWAYS KNOWN I’D BE A DOCTOR; THAT MY CALLING WAS TO HEAL, TO NURTURE AND TO CARE FOR MY FELLOW MAN.

-How could I be matter of fact as I presented them with life altering diagnoses?
-Of cancer, of chronic illnesses, of life paths suddenly changed.
+How could I be a matter of fact as I presented them with life-altering diagnoses?
+Of cancer or chronic illnesses, of life paths suddenly changed.

 Each one of them had their unique story, their families, and I had to deal with all of this – in a scientific, matter of fact way?